 “Sam is a highly skilled and conscientious attorney who will put in the time and effort it takes to analyze voluminous medical records and apply them to a deep knowledge of the Social Security Administration’s regulations to win his hearings and disability appeals.”

 The governing regulations for receiving Social Security Disability (SSDI) Benefits can be complicated.
 While disabled workers are entitled to everything allowed, certain stipulations can affect your total benefit amount.
-Before you jeopardize your SSDI benefits or run afoul of the regulations, contact Georgia Disability Attorney Samuel E. Earley for seasoned guidance about receiving other forms of disability benefits.
+Before you jeopardize your SSDI benefits or run afoul of the regulations, contact Disability Lawyer Samuel E. Earley for seasoned guidance about receiving other forms of disability benefits.

 Workers’ Compensation is a form of insurance paid for by an employer to cover expenses incurred when an employee becomes injured on the job or contracts an illness while involved in job-related activity.
 Workers who become partially or completely disabled due to job-related circumstances can be eligible for different levels of disability payments.